f5devcentral/f5-agility-labs-firewall/docs/class2/ddos3.rst

 Simulating a TCP SYN DDoS Attack
 ================================

-In the last example, we crafted a packet that is easily identified as malicious, as its invalid.
+In the last example, we generated traffic that is somewhat easily identified as malicious, as its doesn't look like normal user traffic.
 We’ll now simulate an attack with traffic that could be normal, acceptable traffic.
 The TCP SYN flood attack will attempt to DDoS a host by sending valid TCP traffic to a host from multiple source hosts.
+This will generate a flood of traffic that could be a surge in site visits or malicious.

 1. In the BIG-IP web UI, navigate to **Security** > **DoS Protection** > **Device Protection**.
 2. Expand the **Network** section header in the vectors list to expand the view.